willy20104368/Ascii_TankGame/README.md

 Press 'Q' to quit the game.

 ### Features:
-You can set the number of AI tanks (ranging from 1 to 3) and the health points of each tank (ranging from 1 to 9) before the game starts.
+You can set the number of AI tanks (1 ~ 3) and the health points of each tank (1 ~ 9) before the game starts.

+### Getting start
+'''
+git@github.com:willy20104368/Ascii_TankGame.git
+cd ./Ascii_TankGame
+make
+./game
+'''